An investigator at a crime scene

 Job Prospects

 Criminology graduates will possess a vast range of skills and expertise that are highly applicable to roles in public, private and charitable sectors.
-Graduates of criminology are often employed in criminal justice agencies, third-sector organisations that work with vulnerable individuals and groups; policy and analyst roles for public service agencies and private companies and further study including taught postgraduate and doctoral programmes.
+Graduates of criminology are often employed in: criminal justice agencies; third-sector organisations that work with vulnerable individuals and groups; or policy and analyst roles for public service agencies or private companies.
+Further study including taught postgraduate and doctoral programmes are also an option.

 Careers and Employability aims to deliver a service which is inclusive, impartial, welcoming, informed and tailored to your personal goals and aspirations, to enable you to develop as an individual and contribute to the business and community in which you will live and work.